kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

      Started:      Wed, 19 Oct 2022 09:47:33 CEST • 11 days ago
 ```

-## Diff environments
+## Diff environments/snapshots

-You can use `diff` to compare two different environments:
+You can use `diff` to compare snapshots of two different environments or different snapshots of the same environment:

 ```
 $ kosli diff snapshots aws-beta~3 aws-prod